yo-githa06/Python-Programming/README.md

 # Python-Programming
-Learning Python programming as a foundation for Data Science, DSA, and for Full Stack
+Learning Python programming as a foundation and making my ground set for Data Science, DSA, and for Full Stack